 As a result of the above economic and competitive factors, net income and revenues in any particular period may not be representative of full-year results and may vary significantly from year to year and from quarter to quarter.
 The Company intends to manage its businesses for the long term and help mitigate the potential effects of market downturns by strengthening its competitive position in the global financial services industry through diversification of its revenue sources and enhancement of its global franchise.
-The Company's ability and success in maintaining high levels of profitable business activities, emphasizing fee-based assets that are designed to generate a continuing stream of revenues, managing risks in both the Securities and Asset Management and Credit and Transaction Services businesses, evaluating credit product pricing and monitoring costs will continue to affect its overall financial results.
+The Company's overall financial results will continue to be affected by its ability and success in maintaining high levels of profitable business activities, emphasizing fee-based assets that are designed to generate a continuing stream of revenues, managing risks in both the Securities and Asset Management and Credit Services businesses, evaluating credit product pricing and monitoring costs.
 In addition, the complementary trends in the financial services industry of consolidation and globalization present, among other things, technological, risk management and other infrastructure challenges that will require effective resource allocation in order for the Company to remain competitive.

-Global Market and Economic Conditions in the Quarter Ended February 28, 1999
+Global Market and Economic Conditions in the Quarter Ended May 31, 1999

-Global market and economic conditions in the quarter ended February 28, 1999 were generally favorable.
-Conditions in many regions were significantly improved in comparison to the third and fourth quarters of fiscal 1998, during which periods of extreme volatility, low levels of liquidity and increased credit spreads created difficult conditions in many global financial markets.
+Global market and economic conditions in the quarter ended May 31, 1999 were generally favorable.
+Financial markets in many regions continued to exhibit signs of recovery from the financial and economic problems that existed in the third and fourth quarters of fiscal 1998, during which periods of extreme volatility, low levels of liquidity and increased credit spreads created difficult market conditions.